OxDuke/Bilevel-Planner/README.md

 # Bilevel Planner
+by researchers from [Intelligent Motion Lab](http://motion.pratt.duke.edu/) at Duke University

 ## Overview
 This package is a stand-alone implementation of our UAV trajectory generator.
 It is able to generate optimal (minimizing jerk/snap and traversal time) trajectories in real-time.